I am a Counsellor and supervisor with 20 years of experience working in primary care in the NHS.

 I have seen how remarkable counselling can be, for so many people over the past 20 years in primary care.
 I was in therapy myself throughout my training in Edinburgh, and know how valuable that experience continues to be for me, both personally and professionally.

-I currently see clients in Berwick upon Tweed, Rothbury and Longframlington.
-I also offer some weekend and evening appointments in Berwick and Longframlington at no extra cost.
+I currently see clients in Berwick upon Tweed.
+I also offer weekend and evening appointments at no extra cost.